Chiyoshōma Fujio: Personal life

 On 25 December 2018 Chiyoshōma married a fellow Mongolian at the Mongolian embassy, a graduate of Mongolian State University she came to Japan for foreign language studies.
 They first met in August 2014 and have been in a relationship since January 2016.

+In May 2024 it was announced that Chiyoshōma had acquired Japanese citizenship, which is required to remain in the Sumo Association as a coach upon retirement.